a+ a- print

 Human dignity does not shine in isolation.
 It comes to full brilliance through our efforts to cast a bridge connecting the opposing banks of self and other. . . .
 Actions taken to illuminate the dignity of others inevitably generate the light that reveals our own highest aspects.

 It is the younger generations who hold the key to creating peace.
 No one is born hating others.
-Prejudice and discriminatory attitudes are ingrained during the process of growing from childhood into adulthood.
+Prejudice and discriminatory attitudes are ingrained during the process of growing to adulthood.

 If we picture a global society of peace and creative coexistence as an edifice, the ideals of human rights and human security are key pillars that hold it up, while the foundation on which these rest is respect for the dignity of life.
 If this foundation remains no more than an abstract conceptualization, the entire structure will be unstable and could collapse in the event of a severe challenge or crisis.